Kerry Blackwater: Fisheries

 The fishing in the Kerry Blackwater is managed by IFI Macroom and the river receives a run of around 1500 salmon and grilse each year.
-It also receives a good run pf sea trout which pass through the river on their way to Logh Brin and its headwaters.
+It also receives a good run of sea trout which pass through the river on their way to Logh Brin and its headwaters.
 Access for anglers to the river is said to be "excellent".
 Two boats are available for angling use on Lough Brin.

 Natural history and conservation

 A Special Area of Conservation, protects most of the basin of the Blackwater River.
 This is one of the areas in which the rare Kerry slug is known to occur.
 Other rare species which are protected by the SAC include the otter, freshwater pearl mussel, lesser horseshoe bat and Atlantic salmon.
 The area is of international importance for the lesser horseshoe bat, with one roost site having 150 bats counted there in 1996.
 The site is also recognised as being of conservation importance for birds, notably the peregrine falcon, merlin, red-billed chough and hen harrier.
 It is also home to populations of Hesperocodon hederaceus which is scarce in Ireland.